 Arrive in Kathmandu.
 On arrival, you will be transferred to the hotel.
 On arrival, check in at the hotel, get settled in.
 Orientation meeting at 6:00pm, followed by dinner in the hotel.
 Overnight Kathmandu.

-After breakfast, visit Kathmandu Durbar Square.
-The complex of palaces, courtyards and temples, built between 12th and 18th Centuries, used to be the seat of ancient Malla Kings of Kathmandu.
-It is the place where kings of Nepal are crowned and their coronations solemnized.
+After breakfast, we’ll visit Kathmandu Durbar Square, the complex of palaces, courtyards and temples, built between 12th and 18th Centuries.
+It was the former the seat of ancient Malla Kings of Kathmandu.
+It is also the place where kings of Nepal are crowned and their coronations solemnized.
 We’ll also visit Swyambunath.
-The four seeing eyes of Swoyambhunath Stupa watch over the valley from the top of 77m high hillock on western side.
-This most glorious Stupa in the world, is one of the holiest Buddhist sites in Nepal.
+The four seeing eyes of Swoyambhunath Stupa watch over the valley from the top of 77-meter high hillock.
+One of the most glorious Stupas in the world, Swyambunath is one of the holiest Buddhist sites in Nepal.

 Later we’ll drive to Bhaktapur.
-On arrival, we’ll enjoy lunch at Café Notopolo Restaurant.
-After lunch we’ll visit Bhaktapur, which is the second Sister City of the capital.
-Bhadgaon (Bhaktapur), which means “the City of Devotees”.
-Then we’ll explore Durbar Square and King Palace with its golden gate and 55-Window-Palace (15th century), the 5- story Nyatopala-Temple, the highest and probably the finest temple in Kathmandu Valley, built by King Bhupatindra.
-The 2-story Bhairabnath-Temple (18th century) as well as the Dattatraya Temple dedicated to God Vishnu and the Pujahari Math with its famous Peacock Window.
-In the evening we’ll return to our the hotel and after refreshment pick-up at 1830 hrs. to transfer to Bhojan Grija for special Nepali dinner with Nepali cultural dance.
+After lunch, we’ll explore the sites of Bhaktapur, the second Sister City of the capital.
+Bhadgaon (Bhaktapur), “the City of Devotees”.
+We’ll visit Durbar Square with King Palace and its beautiful golden gate and 55-Windows-Palace built in the 15th century.
+We’ll also visit the 5- story Nyatopala-Temple, the highest and probably the finest temple in Kathmandu Valley, built by King Bhupatindra.
+We’ll also see the 2-story Bhairabnath-Temple (18th century), the Dattatraya Temple dedicated to God Vishnu and the Pujahari Math with its famous Peacock Window.
+That evening, we’ll have the opportunity to experience a Nepali dinner followed by a Nepali cultural dance.
+Overnight in Kathmandu.